Adhaban-Vaiyathiral/Adhaban-Vaiyathiral/README.md

 ## I'm a Student

-- 🥅 2022 Goal: Learn more about webdevelopement.
+- 🥅 2022 Goal: Learn more about web developement.
 - ⚡ Fun fact: I love to learn new things and I like to play games.
 - 📫 How to reach me: adhabanvaiyathiral@gmail.com.